The S stars' zone of avoidance in the Galactic center: Results

-Finally, Figure~\ref{fig:corner} shows a corner plot of $a$, $e$, and $K$.
-Once again, we see good agreement between the observed and theoretical eccentricity distributions.
-At the same time, the model produces too many faints stars, and too many stars at large semi-major axes (though again we caution that faint stars at large semi-major axes are the most difficult to detect, and the latter discrepancy may be due to observational bias).
-In the observations, many of the lowest eccentricity stars are in a narrow band of semi-major axes ($3.3 \lsim \log(a / {\rm au}) \lsim 3.55$).
+Finally, Fig.~\ref{fig:corner} shows a corner plot of $a$, $e$, and $K$.
+Once again, we see a good agreement between the observed and theoretical eccentricity distributions.
+At the same time, the model produces too many faint stars, and too many stars at large semimajor axes (though again we caution that faint stars at large semimajor axes are the most difficult to detect, and the latter discrepancy may be due to observational bias).
+In the observations, many of the lowest-eccentricity stars are in a narrow band of semimajor axes ($3.3 \lsim \log(a / {\rm au}) \lsim 3.55$).
 This feature is not apparent in the model.
-However, there are not enough stars to conclude this is a statistically significant difference.
-Furthermore, the absence of this feature may simply reflect the differences in the one-dimensional semi-major axis distributions.
-To test this, we select the model star with the closest semi-major axis for each observed S-star.
-The structure of these model stars in $a-e$ space is more similar to the observed one, as shown in the bottom panel of Figure~\ref{fig:corner}.
-Interestingly, there is a band of low eccentricity stars near the galactocentric radius where the scalar resonant relaxation time\footnote{$t_{\rm RR} = \frac{1}{\int_{j_{\rm lc}}^{1} D_{\rm jj, RR} 2 j d j}$ \citep{bar-or.fouvry2018}} is minimized ($\log(a / {\rm au})\approx 3.24$).
+However, there are not enough stars to conclude that this is a statistically significant difference.
+Furthermore, the absence of this feature may simply reflect the differences in the one-dimensional semimajor axis distributions.
+To test this, we selected the model star with the closest semimajor axis for each observed S star.
+The structure of these model stars in the $a-e$ space is more similar to the observed one, as is shown in the bottom panel of Fig.~\ref{fig:corner}.
+Interestingly, there is a band of low-eccentricity stars near the Galactocentric radius where the scalar resonant relaxation time\footnote{$t_{\rm RR} = \frac{1}{\int_{j_{\rm lc}}^{1} D_{\rm jj, RR} 2 j d j}$ \citep{bar-or.fouvry2018}} is minimized ($\log(a / {\rm au})\approx 3.24$).
 This is where angular momentum relaxation is most efficient.